 - The beginning of Robin Hood: Prince of Thieves has Robin's father ride out of his castle to confront a gang of bad guys in masks.
 The leader takes his mask off, and Lord Loxley delivers the line.
 Later it's revealed that the leader is the Sheriff of Nottingham.

-- In Home Alone 4: Taking Back The House, Marv slides downstairs soaked with water right to Kevin's feet, stares for a minute while attempting to regain his vision, and, seeing Kevin, shouts, "YOU!"
+- In Home Alone 4, Marv slides downstairs soaked with water right to Kevin's feet, stares for a minute while attempting to regain his vision, and, seeing Kevin, shouts, "YOU!"

 - A Nightmare on Elm Street: